 Community Catalysts exists to provide quality affordable housing and support services that create communities for seniors, veterans and homeless individuals to thrive.
 By working with other financial institutions, developers and community partners, Community Catalysts funds and develops affordable housing renovations, new builds and other projects that provide individuals with access to affordable housing and support services that they need.

 By partnering with organizations like Cinnaire (a Community Development Financial Institution based in Lansing), we can extend our reach and participate in projects across the state of Michigan.
 Direct investment in projects allows us to provide needed flexibility and quick turn-around timing to owners and developers.
-Contact us if you need flexibility in the structure of your deal and someone who will work with you to get your project funded quickly.
+Contact us if you need flexibility in the structure of your deal and someone who will work with you to get your project off the ground quickly.

 Metea Court is an existing senior community located in Buchanan, Michigan.
 Originally built in 2 phases in the early to mid 1970’s, it was in need of significant renovation and upgrade.